berkdurmus/berkdurmus.com/src/blogs/self-evolving-structured-memory.md

 ### Storage & Ops: Practical Considerations

-- **Event Sourcing**: Store memory events (patches) append‑only: `MemoryEvents(userId, timestamp)`.
-Materialize snapshots in `MemorySnapshots(userId, version)`.
-- **Indexing**: Index `metadata.topics`, `metadata.relatedPaths`, and time on episodes for fast retrieval.
-- **Conflicts**: Treat patch application as transactional.
-If validations fail, reject and queue for review.
-- **Schema Changes**: Evolution operations are first‑class events: `type = SCHEMA_PROMOTION` with migration details.
-- **Backups & Rollback**: Snapshots + events = time travel.
+Operationally, store memory events (patches) in an append‑only table such as `MemoryEvents(userId, timestamp)` and materialize snapshots in `MemorySnapshots(userId, version)`.
+Index `metadata.topics`, `metadata.relatedPaths`, and timestamps on episodes for fast retrieval.
+Treat patch application as transactional; if validations fail, reject and queue for review.
+Record schema changes as first‑class events with migration details.
+With snapshots and events together, rollback becomes routine.

 ### Guardrails (a.k.a.
 Things We Learned The Hard Way)

-- Don’t over‑summarize.
-Keep the human phrasing in episodes—you’ll need it later.
-- Don’t over‑evolve the schema.
-Promotion should be rare and justified.
-- Prefer additive changes.
-Replace only when contradicting prior facts.
-- Keep confidence and source in the event, not just in the doc.
-Attribution matters.
-- Make retrieval boring.
-Deterministic, explainable scoring beats magical but flaky recall.
+Don’t over‑summarize; keep the human phrasing in episodes because you’ll need it later.
+Don’t over‑evolve the schema; promotions should be rare and justified.
+Prefer additive changes and reserve replacements for true contradictions.
+Keep confidence and source on the event as well as in the document so attribution remains clear.
+And make retrieval boring on purpose—deterministic, explainable scoring beats magical but flaky recall.

 ### Putting It All Together: A Day in the Life

-1. User says, “I started yoga three times a week for stress.”
-2. Extraction detects an exercise update and a stress technique.
-3. System emits two patches: add `exerciseRoutine.data.yoga`, create `stressManagement` dynamic category.
-4. Episode is saved with metadata `{topics: ['yoga','stress'], relatedPaths: [...]}`.
-5. Over time, `stressManagement` appears frequently → Schema Evolution proposes a `stressManagement` core category and migrates instances.
-6. A week later, user asks, “What helped my morning sugars?”
-Retrieval pulls: dawn phenomenon facts from core + episodes about protein snack before bed + insulin tweak advice.
-Response is grounded and personal.
+A user says, “I started yoga three times a week for stress.”
+Extraction detects both an exercise update and a stress technique.
+The system emits patches to add `exerciseRoutine.data.yoga` and create a `stressManagement` dynamic category.
+The sentence is stored as an episode with topics like “yoga” and “stress,” linked to the related paths.
+As `stressManagement` shows up more often, the evolution manager proposes promoting it to a core category and migrates existing instances.
+A week later, the user asks, “What helped my morning sugars?”
+Retrieval pulls dawn‑phenomenon facts from core plus episodes about a protein snack before bed and insulin tweak advice, producing a grounded, personal response.

 ### Why This Works

-- **Precision where it matters** (core via patches) + **richness where it helps** (episodes) + **adaptation over time** (evolution).
-- It’s debuggable, auditable, and explainable—three things you want when your system starts “remembering” things about people.
+It combines precision where it matters—core changes via patches—with richness where it helps—episodes—and adaptation over time through schema evolution.
+The result is debuggable, auditable, and explainable, which is exactly what you want when a system starts remembering things about people.

 ### Appendices